jpmorganchase/Kinexys-ssi-sdk-examples/README.md

 This repository also demonstrates integrating the SDK into an end-to-end SSI ecosystem, enabling developers to customize digital identity solutions.

-With the Onyx SSI SDK and these examples, you'll be equipped to develop robust and interoperable SSI solutions, enhancing digital identity management across diverse applications and industries.
+With the Kinexys SSI SDK and these examples, you'll be equipped to develop robust and interoperable SSI solutions, enhancing digital identity management across diverse applications and industries.

 ### Disclaimer

-Note that this repository emphasizes exemplary usage of the Onyx SSI SDK for development purposes.
+Note that this repository emphasizes exemplary usage of the Kinexys SSI SDK for development purposes.
 For production-grade use cases, consider additional parameters to ensure the utmost safety and security of your SSI solution.
 Exercise caution and adopt best practices when deploying SSI solutions in live environments.

 ## Prerequisites